Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions: Magnetic hysteresis of the resistance pattern

 \section{Magnetic hysteresis of the resistance pattern}

 A magnetic hyteresis has been observed when measuring the resistance with magnetic field.
-The resistance oscillation pattern is shifted for different sweep directions of the magnetic field (see Fig. \ref{fig:SUPP_Mag_Hyst}).
+The resistance oscillation pattern is shifted for different sweep directions of the magnetic field (see Fig.~\ref{fig:SUPP_Mag_Hyst}).
 The shift has been observed in all devices measured: In the arrays as well as in the two-terminal Josephson junction.
 Therefore, we rule out that the effect is device-specific.
-A possible reason is the screening of magnetic field by present Abrikosov vortices.
+A possible reason is the screening of magnetic field by present Abrikosov vortices.\\ In the main text, we remove the hysteresis by showing only one sweep direction of the magnetic field, namely from negative to positive, and shift the data by 0.9\;mT to the negative side.\\ \\ The period of the Fraunhofer effect for the reference two-terminal Josephson junction (2TJJ) in Fig.~\ref{fig:SUPP_Mag_Hyst}~c) does not fit to the weak link area given in suppl. section~\ref{sec:SUPP_2TJJ}.
+Possible reasons for this are an unequal current distribution, flux focusing, or the presence of Abrikosov vortices.